-5 Investments are quoted on AIM/AQSE with the exception of Kanabo Group PLC, which is listed on the Main Market.
+&lt;sup>5 Investments are quoted on AIM/AQSE with the exception of Kanabo Group PLC, which is listed on the Main Market of the London Stock Exchange.

-6 The holding in this investment resulted from the sale of The GP Service (UK) Limited, which completed in February 2022.
-During the reporting period, the unlisted shares in Kanabo GP Limited were, in accordance with the terms of the original transaction, exchanged for shares in Kanabo Group PLC, which is listed on the Main Market.
+&lt;sup>6 The holding in this investment resulted from the sale of The GP Service (UK) Limited, which completed in February 2022.
+During the reporting period, the unlisted shares in Kanabo GP Limited were, in accordance with the terms of the original transaction, exchanged for shares in Kanabo Group PLC, which is listed on the Main Market of the London Stock Exchange.

-7 Treasury management portfolio.
+&lt;sup>7 Treasury management portfolio.